cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 With lanes, the total size of the mempool will be the sum of the sizes of all lanes.

 Additionally, the `Recheck` and `Broadcast` flags will apply to all lanes or to none.
-Remember that, with `PrepareProposal`, it becomes _always_ mandatory to recheck remaining transactions in the mempool, so there is no point in disabling `Recheck` per lane.
+Remember that, if `PrepareProposal`'s app logic can ever add a new transaction, it becomes _always_ mandatory to recheck remaining transactions in the mempool, so there is no point in disabling `Recheck` per lane.

 ### Adding transactions to the mempool